ErinLG/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: 1 October 2017

+**Today's Progress:** Worked on Google homepage project (The Odin Project)

+**Thoughts:** There is more that goes into the Google homepage than I ever imagined!

+**Link to Code:** Will update link once I commit the code

 ### Day 2: 30 September 2017

 **Today's Progress:**

 * Completed Codecademy's Learn Java
 * Continued working through The Odin Project's HTML and CSS Basics (Web Development 101 - The Front End)
-* Created an animated Android logo using CSS with The Code Player tutorial.
+* Created an animated Android logo using CSS with The Code Player tutorial

 **Thoughts:** Love learning!
 The Android logo was fun!